India–Iran relations: North-South Transport Corridor

 The North–South Transport Corridor is the ship, rail, and road route for moving freight between India, Russia, Iran, Europe, the Caucasus, and Central Asia.
 The route primarily involves moving freight from India, Iran, Azerbaijan and Russia via ship, rail and road.
 The objective of the corridor is to increase trade connectivity between major cities such as Mumbai, Moscow, Tehran, Baku, Bandar Abbas, Astrakhan, Bandar Anzali, etc. Dry runs of two routes were conducted in 2014, the first was Mumbai to Baku via Bandar Abbas and the second was Mumbai to Astrakhan via Bandar Abbas, Tehran and Bandar Anzali.
 The objective of the study was to identify and address key bottlenecks.
 The results showed transport costs were reduced by "$2,500 per 15 tons of cargo".
 Other routes under consideration include via Armenia, Kazakhstan and Turkmenistan.

+Cultural relations

 Education

 There are about 8,000 Iranian students studying in India.
 India provides 67 scholarships every year to Iranian students under ITEC, ICCR, Colombo Plan and IOR-ARC schemes.
 Every year around 40,000 Iranians visit India for various purposes.

 Kendriya Vidyalaya Tehran, the Embassy of India School, serves Indian citizens living in Tehran.